rchoudhary/ChemHelp/README.md

 # Installation
 To install, while the working directory is still the folder with all the files, run `install.sh`.
 This will copy the necessary `.dylib` to `/usr/local/lib` and the executable and the help page to `/usr/local/bin`.

+# Uninstallation
+To uninstall, `cd` into the directory with all the files and run `uninstall.sh`.
+This will remove the `.dylib` from `/usr/local/lib` and the executable and the help page from `/usr/local/bin`.

 # Uses
 ##Input format
 Elements should be entered as written, e.g. Calcium is `Ca`, Iron is `Fe`, etc. *Element names are indeed case sensitive!*